vincent-lg/bui/docs/tutorial/layout.md

       <text x=3 y=3 id=report>Report</text>

-#### Tags with no value
+#### Attributes with no value

-Some tags don't require a value.
+Some attributes don't require a value.
 Their presence is enough to know what to do.
 Specify the attribute name, but no equal sign or value is necessary after that.
 Again, checking the [text tag attributes](../layout/tag/text.md#attributes), you should see the `multiline` attribute:

 > `multiline`: if present, set the text on multiple lines.